IbcAlpha/IBC/userguide.md

 >
 >Make sure you read the information in the **Scope of this User Guide** section.
 >
->IBC can be used to start TWS running the demo account.
-However there are many ways in which the demo account differs from a live or a paper trading account, which may occasionally cause some inconvenience.
-In particular when you login to the demo account you are actually allocated a random account number, and when you log out this account may then be allocated to another user.
-Next time you log in to the demo account, you are unlikely to be allocated the same account as before, and even if you are given the same one, any settings you made last time round will have changed.
-IBC makes no attempt to avoid these situations: they are simply an inevitable by-product of using the demo system, which is not intended for any serious usage.
->
 >Note that in the remainder of this document, 'Unix' is used to refer to all Unix-derived operating systems, including Linux and macOS.